Media Training Ltd Logo

 Prepare for rejections

 Not every client you reach out to will accept your proposal.
 Therefore, plan how to handle rejections.
-Are you going to enquire to ask if they need an alternative?
+Are you going to ask if they need an alternative?
 Ensure that you have in your script how you will gather data about your prospect to improve on your next sales call.

 Focus on your goal